MUDDY’S PICK OF THE MONTH

 London’s fantastic restaurant scene is in full celebration mode this month, with great value festival menus at loads of great restaurants, plus foodie events like gastronomic weekends, tasting menus, restaurant-hopping tours, tasting menus with famous chefs, talks, films and art.

-KIDS THEATRE: Horrible Histories, Wycombe Swan, Bucks, Tues 6 – Sat 10 Nov
+THEATRE: Horrible Histories, Wycombe Swan, Bucks, Tues 6 – Sat 10 Nov

 Family favourite Horrible Histories is back on tour with shows Terrible Tudors and Awful Egyptians, bringing us mummy-making, tomb excavations and an Armada sailing into the audience.
 We grabbed a quick cuppa with co-director Neal Foster about what grisly goings-on we can expect.
 Read all about it here.

-TALK: Nigella Lawson, Oxford New Theatre, Mon 13 Nov
+PEOPLE: Nigella Lawson, Oxford New Theatre, Mon 13 Nov

 Chatting about her life in food, saucy Nigella Lawson is on tour celebrating the 20th anniversary of her first cook book, How to Eat: The Pleasures and Principles of Good Food.
 Nigella manages to make everyday cooking seem sexy and easy and here she talks about her love of food and what it means to be an author, cook and TV personality.
 Don’t miss the book signing after the performance too.